Harish-2608/Calculator/README.md

 # How to Use

 Clone the repository or download the source code files.
-Open the project in your Java IDE (Integrated Development Environment) of choice.
+Open the project in any Java IDE (Integrated Development Environment).
 Locate the Calculator.java file in the project structure.
 Compile and run the Calculator.java file.